neurosity/neurosity-sdk-js/CONTRIBUTING.md

 ### Community

 This project is maintained by [Neurosity](https://neurosity.co).
-Join the [Neurosity Discord](https://openbci.com/forum/), where discussions about Neurosity and Notion take place.
+Join the [Neurosity Discord Chat](https://discord.gg/E4dvX6g), where discussions about Neurosity and Notion take place.

 ## How can I contribute?

 This is currently a small, humble project so our contribution process is rather casual.
 If there's a feature you'd be interested in building, go ahead!
-Let us know on the [Neurosity Discord](https://openbci.com/forum/) or [open an issue](../../issues) so others can follow along and we'll support you as much as we can.
+Let us know on the [Neurosity Discord](https://discord.gg/E4dvX6g) or [open an issue](../../issues) so others can follow along and we'll support you as much as we can.
 When you're finished submit a pull request to the master branch referencing the specific issue you addressed.

 If you find a bug, or have a suggestion on how to improve the project, please fill out a [Github issue](../../issues).